Guam: Political status

-A Commission on Decolonization was established in 1997 to educate the people of Guam about the various political status options in its relationship with the U.S.: statehood, free association, and independence.
+In 1997, a Commission on Decolonization was established to educate the people of Guam about the political status options in its relationship with the U.S.: statehood, free association, and independence.
 The island has been considering another non-binding plebiscite on decolonization since 1998.
 The group was dormant for some years.
 In 2013, the commission began seeking funding to start a public education campaign.
 There were few subsequent developments until late 2016.

 In early December 2016, the Commission scheduled a series of education sessions in various villages about the current status of Guam's relationship with the U.S. and the self-determination options that might be considered.
 The commission's current executive director is Edward Alvarez and there are ten members.
 The group is expected to release position papers on independence and statehood but the contents have not yet been completed.

 The United Nations is in favor of greater self-determination for Guam and other such territories.
 The UN's Special Committee on Decolonization has agreed to endorse the Governor's education plan.
 The commission's May 2016 report states: "With academics from the University of Guam, [the Commission] was working to create and approve educational materials.
 The Office of the Governor was collaborating closely with the Commission" in developing educational materials for the public.

 The United States Department of the Interior approved a $300,000 grant for decolonization education, Edward Alvarez told the United Nations Pacific Regional Seminar in May 2016.
 "We are hopeful that this might indicate a shift in [United States] policy to its Non-Self-Governing Territories such as Guam, where they will be more willing to engage in discussions about our future and offer true support to help push us towards true self-governances and self-determination."

-On July 31, 2020, the Government of Guam joined the Unrepresented Nations and Peoples Organization (UNPO).
+In July 2020, the Government of Guam joined the Unrepresented Nations and Peoples Organization (UNPO).

+Its future political status has been a matter of significant discussion, with public opinion polls indicating a strong preference of becoming a U.S state.